gopoma/competitive-programming/known.md

 * Always use `long long` to avoid overflow.

-* in 0-1 dp, want to ignore the case where we don't pick anything, just put a carry and switch states
+* in 0-1 dp, want to ignore the case where we don't pick anything, just put a carry and switch states.

+* watch `carefully` the `constraints`, maybe it can be divided in two cases.

+* Exploit numeric constrains, ask yourself: ¿What is the maximum amount of different sums?